n8x0rc3/NPL-ENC4265/manual.md

 # Manual

-Hello, click <a href ="NPL Manual.pdf">  here </a> to learn more about customizing Windows!
+Hello, click <a href ="manual.pdf">  here </a> to learn more about customizing Windows!